Canning tips and tricks for those of us who love home preserving. Make canning day just a little easier with this list.

 This whole ordeal, from growing your own food to preserving it in your own kitchen, is a lot of work.
 A lot of work that many people will never understand.

-So when you’re done, make sure you give yourself a little pat on the back.
+So give yourself a little pat on the back when you’re done.
 Don’t forget why you’re doing this. when it seems like too much.

 Admire the fruits of your labor, take a shower, and break out that box of cereal for dinner.
 You deserve it.